-Shed windows are something that we take for granted.
 Every day we look through a house, garden shed or office window but give very little thought to how the window frames are made, how they fit within the structure of the building or even the options that are available for the glazing.

-Nice looking self build shed window
+Nice looking small shed window in a gable wall

 Before we move on to the various window frame materials and types of glazing be sure you are clear on how you want your windows to perform and why you want them in your shed.

 Because you don't necessarily need the same level of performance from a shed window as a house window it opens up many options that you might not have considered.
 The windows aren't restricted to a certain percentage of the wall area, they don't need to be as high specification in terms of thermal performance or ability to keep out draughts.
-This lack of restriction means that you have a much wider range of material choice and gives you much more freedom to create the look you want.
+This lack of restriction means that you have a much wider range of material choice and gives you much more freedom to create the window style that you want.

 This stained glass shed window lets in light and adds a sense of beauty